Health Informatics Graduate Programs:

 Applications are accepted on a rolling basis.
 Students can begin their program three times per year for our Health Informatics graduate programs.
 Contact an Enrollment Counselor for program and enrollment information:(855) 751‑4445 or email@example.com

-Applicants are required to have an undergraduate degree from a regionally accredited college or university with a minimum cumulative GPA of 2.75.
+Applicants are required to have an undergraduate degree or above from a regionally accredited college or university with a minimum cumulative GPA of 2.75.

 Applications for the Health Informatics graduate programs are reviewed holistically.
 The minimum GPA recommendation for this program is 2.75.
 Applicants who do not meet the minimum GPA requirements can still apply, however may be admitted on a provisional basis.